 Bargain Bites - Unbelievable dining deals at Boston's best restaurants

-If you didn't get all your shopping done on Black Friday, keep in mind cookbooks always make great gifts - whether they're for the seasoned professional or an aspiring novice, they can be sources of both inspiration and instruction.
-Here are a handful of cookbooks from some of Boston's highly acclaimed chefs so you can find the perfect fit for every foodie on your list.
+Cookbooks always make great gifts - whether they're for the seasoned professional or an aspiring novice, they can be sources of both inspiration and instruction.
+Here are a handful of cookbooks from some of Boston's highly acclaimed chefs so you can find the perfect fit for any foodie.